jadetrue/frontend-valuation-feature/README.md

 We would like you to:

-- Add a "Valuation changes" section to the page, using `mock.png` as a rough guide
+1. *Required*: Add a "Valuation changes" section to the page. `mock.png` has been provided as a design reference for this new feature
   - sincePurchase is calculated by `recentValuation - originalPurchasePrice`
   - sincePurchasePercentage is calculated by `sincePurchase / originalPurchasePrice * 100`
   - annualAppreciation is calulcated by `sincePurchasePercentage / number of years since purchase`
+  - For reference the colours used for the positive change in the image are #c2f7e1 and #006b57
+  - *Optional*: Consider what other variants this component could take
+2. *Optional*: Request data via the API rather than the hardcoded object in `property-details/index`
+  - Details of a property are located in the API at `/api/account`, use this endpoint to populate the app with data.
+  - Someone started implementing this feature with a `useEffect` hook, you can finish implementing this method or use another that you are familiar with.
+3. *Optional*: Consider opportunities to reduce repetition in the code and increase legibility
+  - This could be creating new components, simplifying existing ones, extracting helper function to simplify code or styling.
+  - Show us what you can do and implement a few of these if you have time

 - Ensure markup is semantic and accessible
-- Consider opportunities to reduce repetition in the code and increase legibility
+- Make use of a centralised theme
 - Make effective use of Git

 We prefer: